biobricks/batchlevel/README.md

 Like .batch() but for all operations on a levelup database.

-This let's you batch operations across multiple sublevels:
+This lets you batch operations across multiple sublevels:

 ```
 var memdb = require('memdb');